Your Guide to Malaysian Food

-A bowl of ice cold Cendol is a welcomed tonic in a place like Malaysia, where temperature hovers around 33°C. This is the ultimate Malaysian dessert.
+A bowl of ice-cold Cendol is a welcomed tonic in a place like Malaysia, where the temperature hovers around 33°C. This is the ultimate Malaysian dessert.

 Essentially a dessert, a bowl of Cendol with a plate of Rojak is a match made in heaven.

 Kaya (means rich in Malay) is a sweet and fragrant coconut custard jam; quite similar in taste and texture to the dulce de leche and arequipe found in South America.
 The jam is made from coconut milk, eggs, sugar and pandan leaf.